hyhung12/ML_Production_Roadmap/README.md

 -> Systematically plan out the full lifecycle of a ML project
 ![image](https://github.com/hyhung12/ML_Production_Roadmap/assets/97202476/2b037768-91fb-433d-ba95-d417e01626fd)
 - MLOps (ML Operations) : emerging discipline (consists of tools & principles to support progress) <- used to be done manually <- LandingLens
-- key: systematically ways to think about scoping, data, modeling and deployment, software tools
+- **key: systematically ways to think about scoping, data, modeling and deployment, software tools**
 - Speech recoginition: one of the successes of Deep Learning (valuable production deployment system)
+#### Case study: speech reg
++ **Scoping: Define project**
+  - Key metrics: accuracy, latency
+  - Estimate resources & timeline
++ **Data:**
+  - Is data labeled consistently
+  - Train or test set can be edited to improve the production system
++ **Model: train & perform data analysis**
+  - In production, data > model
+  - Error analysis -> improve the data systematically, no need to collect more data
++ **Deployment:**
+  - Design system for adult but then most teenagers use
+#### Challenges: statistical issue & software engine issue
+- Data drift (X) : Lighting condition changes -> distribution of data changes
+- Concept drift (X->Y) : inflation -> price changes when size of house remains
+- Software engine issue: